sajjadGG/book-python/basics/type/str-methods.rst

     #.
 Expected value is ``Jana III Sobieskiego``
     #.
 Use only ``str`` methods to clean each variable
     #.
 Discuss how to create generic solution which fit all cases
     #.
-Implementation of such generic function will be in :ref:`Cleaning text input` chapter
+Implementation of such generic function will be in :ref:`Function Arguments Clean` chapter
     #.
 Compare result with "Output" section (see below)

 :Polish: